What is the ABO’s annual budget? What are its sources of revenue and how is the money spent?

 The organizational structures of certifying boards vary considerably.
 Some boards have a full-time physician CEO or Executive Director, while others distribute executive responsibilities among several part-time physicians or employ non-physicians.
 Some boards employ physicians on a part-time basis for examination development, a potential option for the ABO in the future.
 In general, the ABO’s staff-to-diplomate ratio is similar to other boards.

-How much does the ABO pay to the American Board of Medical Specialties every year?
+As a member board, how much does the ABO pay to the American Board of Medical Specialties every year?

 How is the ABO’s Chief Executive Officer compensated?

-Are ABO Directors compensated?
+Are ABO directors compensated?

 Are the examiners for the Orals compensated?

 The ABO relies on the extraordinarily generous support of hundreds of dedicated volunteers to conduct its work.
 Oral examiners pay their own way to and from the examination site.
 The ABO covers the cost of examiners’ hotel rooms (the room is also used for the oral examinations) and provides on-site meals (with the exception of Saturday evening, for which the examiners pay themselves).

 Yes.
 As a 501(c)(6) organization, the ABO is audited annually by S.R.
 Snodgrass of King of Prussia, PA.
 In addition, the ABO earned the 2018 Platinum Seal of Transparency from GuideStar, the highest available designation from the world’s largest source of nonprofit information.
 Less than 0.1% of all nonprofit organizations have achieved a platinum rating.
 Detailed organizational and financial information is posted on the ABO’s GuideStar profile.

 Where can I review the ABO’s IRS 990 form?